Internships at the Permanent Bureau

-Interns are encouraged to investigate available funding within their University or country of residence as well as from public and private organisations (e.g., Erasmus scholarships offered through their University, grants from research foundations, etc.).
+Interns are encouraged to investigate available funding within their university or from other public and private organisations (e.g., scholarships or internship placement programmes offered through their university, grants from research foundations, etc.).

 The Permanent Bureau is not able to provide accommodation for interns.
 Nevertheless, the Permanent Bureau can provide resources that will assist interns in their housing search.

-Every intern must be covered by medical and hospital insurance, including also the costs of repatriation to his or her country of residence in the event of an accident or of necessity during the internship.
+Every intern must be covered by medical and hospital insurance, as well as insurance to cover the costs of repatriation to his or her country of residence in the event of an accident or of necessity during the internship.
 Certification of insurance cover should be provided to the Permanent Bureau at the beginning of the internship.

 The intern is placed under an obligation of confidentiality.
 He or she must, at the beginning of the internship, sign a declaration to that effect.